ETM2097/Advent-of-Code-2025/INCLUDE/README.md

             while (!q.empty() && !found) { // While there are nodes to process and we haven't found the end:
-                NodeType current = q.front(); q.pop(); // We get the front node and remove it from the queue. if (!forwardAdjacents.contains(current)) continue; // If there are no neighbors we must not check this node. for (const NodeType& neighbor : forwardAdjacents.get(current)) { // We iterate through its neighbors if (visited.contains(neighbor)) continue; // If already visited, skip visited.set(neighbor, true); // We mark it as visited. parent.set(neighbor, current); // We set its parent for path reconstruction.
+                NodeType current = q.front(); q.pop(); // We get the front node and remove it from the queue. if (!forwardAdjacents.contains(current)) continue; // If there are no neighbors we must not check this node. for (const NodeType& neighbor : forwardAdjacents.getRef(current)) { // We iterate through its neighbors if (visited.contains(neighbor)) continue; // If already visited, skip visited.set(neighbor, true); // We mark it as visited. parent.set(neighbor, current); // We set its parent for path reconstruction.